micah-frank-studio/Beatfox/README.md

 Disclaimer: This software is not thoroughly tested.
 Although it works fine on my system, Csound can have "temperamental" moments.
 Please try it out first with your speakers/headphones turned down.

+To do

+• offline rendering
+• triplets and 32nd notes
+• rolls
+• more accurate density control
+• option to create more repetitive beats

 ![Alt text](https://github.com/chronopolis5k/Beatfox/blob/master/Media/chronopolis5k.JPG?raw=true "Sketching out Beatfox")